CuBoulder/express_documentation/docs/evaluating_services.md

 The following criteria for evaluating services was developed after comparing integrations that have gone well with ones that have gone poorly.

+* Is this service accessible?
+* Is this service secure?
 * Would this service be used by a large number of Web Express sites or high traffic sites?
 * Is the service a good fit with Web Express's direction?
 * Does the service provide accurate documentation?
 * Is the service used by a large number of other sites?
 (Are we one of the first?)
 * Is there a community where issues with the service are openly discussed?
 (Are we seeing feedback from real users or just marketing material?)